tpm2-software/tpm2-pytss/HACKING.md

 # Cloning

-You need to clone recursive so that you will get the siwg interface files as a submodule.
+You need to clone recursive so that you will get the swig interface files as a submodule.

 ```console